vaishnavbhosale/fraud-detection-engine/README.md

 Each layer has a single responsibility.
 Swapping PostgreSQL for another DB only touches the Repository layer.

 **Fail-Fast Evaluation**
-Rule engine stops at the first suspicious result — efficient and produces clear single-reason flagging.
+Rule engine stops at the first suspicious result — efficient and produces a clear single-reason flag per transaction.

+**Open/Closed Principle**
+`RuleEngine` is closed for modification — open for extension.
+New fraud patterns become new classes, not edits to existing ones.

 ---